ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 });
 ```

-Alternatively, you may have defined styles via JSS that are compiled into CSS and attached via the shadow stylesheet.
+Alternatively, you may have defined styles via JSS that compile into CSS and attached via the shadow stylesheet.
 To tell AMP which class to use, override the `shadowCss` property:

 ```javascript
 import {CSS} from './my-element.jss';